Do you remember Jimmy Altieri?

 That’s West Caldwell.
 (Make sure you enunciate.)

-Tony, clearly happy to see Jimmy, wastes no time asking Jimmy how it is that he managed to get out of jail so fast.
+Clearly happy to see Jimmy, Tony wastes no time asking Jimmy how he managed to get out of jail so fast.

 “Long story,” Jimmy says.